webix-hub/docs/data/api/ui.filemanager_onbeforerequest_event.md

 onBeforeRequest
 =============

-@todo:
-	check

 @short:
-	fires before any request is sent to the server-side script
+	fires before any request is sent to the server side

 @params:

-- url		string		the URL of the server-side script
+- url		string		the path to the server-side script
 - folder 	object		the object of the folder to load data into (see details)

 @returns: